UdeS-CoBIUS/TranscriptOrthology/README.md

 +++++ Searching for connected components ...    status: finished in 0.536250114440918 seconds
 ++++++++++++++++Finished

- Succesful.
+ Successful.
 Data results can be found in ./execution/outputs/
 </code></pre>